Qsanti/cuTradeNet/README.md

 **cuTradeNet** is a library that provides classes to easily create & run *kinetic wealth exchange models* on *complex networks*.

 Leads the user to set one (or ensemble) of *complex networks* as a contact structure agents use to trade about.
-Using the following wealth exchange models:
+The following wealth exchange models were implemented:
 * [Yard-sale model](https://www.sciencedirect.com/science/article/pii/S0378437120309237 "model details here")
 * [Merger-Spinoff model](https://www.sciencedirect.com/science/article/pii/S0378437120309237 "model details here")